TIDES-transit/TIDES/samples/README.md

 We encourage the addition of examples, but please follow the following guidelines:

 1. *No large files* This isn't the place to store your data, rather to document some minimal examples.
 The recommended size is 100-1000 records per file, more if absolutely required to reproduce an issue with the spec.
-All individual files should be well under 50 MB.
+The whole data package should be well under 50 MB.
 2. *Include Metadata* as specified in [`datapackage.json`](#data-package).
 3. *Include a README.md* in the base folder of your example with an overview so that it can be included in the documentation.